Walter Reed: Early and family life

-Reed then enrolled at the New York University's Bellevue Hospital Medical College in Manhattan, New York, where he obtained a second M.D. in 1870, as his brother Christopher attempted to set up a legal practice.
-After interning at several New York City hospitals, Walter Reed worked for the New York Board of Health until 1875.
+Reed then enrolled at the New York University's Bellevue Hospital Medical College in Manhattan, New York City, where he obtained a second M.D. in 1870, as his brother Christopher attempted to set up a legal practice.
+After interning at several New York City hospitals, Reed worked for the New York Board of Health until 1875.

+Personal life

-He married Emily Blackwell Lawrence (1856–1950) of North Carolina on April 26, 1876 and took her West with him.
+He married Emily Blackwell Lawrence (1856–1950) of North Carolina on April 26, 1876, and took her West with him.
 Later, Emily gave birth to a son, Walter Lawrence Reed (1877–1956) and a daughter, Emily Lawrence Reed (1883–1964).
 While posted at frontier camps, the couple also adopted a Native American girl named Susie.